resurfaceio/logger-ruby/README.md

 ## Dependencies

-No runtime dependencies to conflict with your app.
 Requires Ruby 2.x.
+No other dependencies to conflict with your app.

 ## Installing With Bundler